 some of them honorable, some less so.
 But always a good idea when/if possible!

 Showing major defects up front gives the buyer assurance that there isn't any known hidden damage.
 The wiring is kaput?
 Fine, a lot of buyers can fix that - just let them know about it.
 The machine is incomplete, broken, missing parts, rusty, etc?
 Show it.
 Potential buyers may have those parts or may need your machine for the good parts it has.
-Just don't hide stuff, because eBay or whoever WILL be hearing about it!
+Just don't hide stuff, because eBay or whoever WILL be hearing about it, with corresponding damage to your reputation as a seller and/or expensive chargebacks.

 Completely disastrous wiring is quite common on old machines.
 Disclose it, the buyer will thank you.